Stealthy Patch-Wise Backdoor Attack in 3D Point Cloud via Curvature Awareness: Method

 \subsection{Optimization Strategy}

-As illustrated in Fig. \ref{fig:patch_freq}, low-spectrum perturbations cause significant deformation to the patch of empennage, while high-spectrum perturbations introduce excessive outliers.
-Perturbations applied within intermediate spectral bands mitigate outliers while preserving the overall shape, presenting a key challenge for the optimal design of spectral triggers.
-To address this, we propose an optimizable spectral trigger $\xi$ that strikes a balance between attack effectiveness and stealthiness.
+Fig.~\ref{fig:patch_freq} illustrates the frequency-domain trade-off behind SPBA.
+Strong low-frequency perturbations distort the overall patch geometry, whereas overly strong high-frequency perturbations tend to create isolated artifacts.
+The optimization therefore aims to learn a trigger that activates the backdoor while keeping the reconstructed patch close to the original geometry.
 The backdoor learning process follows an alternating optimization scheme, where the model parameters $\theta$ and the spectral trigger $\xi$ are updated iteratively, with one being optimized while the other remains frozen.
 Thus, each optimization step consists of two forward and backward propagations.

 To train the model parameters $\theta$, we define the loss function $L_M$, following the standard formulation for backdoor attacks: